 Live performances are held throughout the week, with around 150 concerts per year.

+In the 1980s, it transformed into a repertory cinema and showed The Rocky Horror Picture show on Saturdays.
 The theatre closed in 1990 and was due for demolition until independent live music promoter Doug Kauffman realized its potential and bought it in 1992.
-He converted Ogden Theatre to the top music venue that it is today.
+He converted Ogden Theatre into the top music venue that it is today.

-There two full bars that can serves guests inside making it ideal for other events such as award shows, benefit concerts, private and corporate parties.
+There are two full bars that can serve guests inside making it ideal for other events such as award shows, benefit concerts, private and corporate parties.